jndiogo/sibila/docs/index.md

 # Documentation

-Extract structured data from LLM models, using a common API to access remote models like GPT-4 or local GGUF quantized models with llama.cpp.
+Extract structured data from LLM models, using a common API to access remote models like GPT-4 or local models via llama.cpp.

 - Query structured data into Pydantic BaseModel objects or typed Python dicts.
 - Use the same API for local and remote models.